 Since 1980, over 400 physicians from across the globe have participated in the Center's training programs.

 Postgraduate Research Program

-Post-graduate Research Training Program provides research (experimental design/conduct) training for postdoctoral students who spend 6-24 months in the laboratory participating in pre-clinical research projects.
+Our Postgraduate Research Training Program provides research (experimental design/conduct) training for postdoctoral students who spend 6-24 months in the laboratory working pre-clinical research projects.

-These research oriented programs provide hands-on training for the participants in conducting research projects as they work with their IR faculty mentor(s) and Center staff.
-As knowledge and skills are gained these trainees take on increasing levels of responsibility within a given project, ultimately taking responsibility for planning and conducting the research under the guidance of their mentor(s).
+These research-oriented programs provide hands-on training for the participants as they work with their IR faculty mentor(s) and Center staff.
+As knowledge and skills are gained, these trainees take on increasing levels of responsibility within a given project, ultimately taking responsibility for planning and conducting the research under the guidance of their mentors.
 Participants in both programs are expected to present their research results at major scientific meetings.
 These training programs have been expanded to include graduate and medical students as well as summer interns.